thibauts/styx/README.md

 ## Community

-If you wish to join our Slack, request an invite at hello@dataptive.io
+You're welcome to join our [Slack](https://join.slack.com/t/dataptive/shared_invite/zt-mzl99jf9-zaFiIVYbZRN6m2nqkcgZmg) to discuss the project or ask for help !